 English poetry has many forms.
 Some (read: most) are imports from other languages’ traditions.
 Others are inventions tied to specific poets.
 Here’s a brief list of some popular poetry forms used as poetic devices:

-- Ghazal: originally Arabic love poetry and now a popular South Asian song form.
+The ghazal is originally an Arabic form of love poetry and is now a popular South Asian song form.
 It starts with two rhymed lines and continues that rhyme in every even-numbered line.
-Example: Aimee Nezhukumatathil’s “Red Ghazal.”
+An example of a ghazal is Aimee Nezhukumatathil’s “Red Ghazal.”

-- Haiku: a famously short Japanese form with metric, aesthetic and thematic restrictions.
-It’s related to renga, which preceded it, and senryu, which came after.
-Richard Wright wrote a ton of haikus.
+The haiku is a famously short Japanese poetic form with metric, aesthetic, and thematic restrictions.
+It is related to renga, which preceded it, and senryu, which came after.
+Richard Wright wrote many haikus.

-- Ballad: a song-poem in regular, four-line sections.
-This form usually tells a story, and it has a long history in English, though the form is actually French.
-Some poets adopted the meter of the folk ballad without using the narrative element — try singing an Emily Dickinson poem sometime.
+The ballad is a song-poem written in regular, four-line sections.
+This form usually tells a story and has a long history in English, though it actually originated in France.
+Some poets adopted the meter of the folk ballad without using the narrative element—try singing an Emily Dickinson poem sometime.

-- Sonnet: dreaded by many high school English students, this is a nice, little 14-line poem form that came to English from Italian and, unfortunately, brought along with it a whole textbook full of obnoxious terminology.
-You might have heard that Shakespeare wrote a few of these.
+The sonnet is dreaded by many high school English students, but it is a nice, little 14-line poem form that came to English from Italian, unfortunately bringing along with it a whole textbook full of obnoxious terminology.
+You might have heard that Shakespeare wrote a few sonnets.

-- Sestina: a complex 39-line poem in 7 sections — 6 sections of 6 lines with the same repeated end words and 1 section of 3 lines with 2 of those end words per line — where the order of the end words of the last line of each individual 6-line section proceeds in the reverse order which they appear in the first section, and the same end word never occurs in the same position in any two of the 6-line sections.
-Kind of like sudoku.
-Also French(ish).
+The sestina is a complex 39-line poem divided into 7 sections—6 sections of 6 lines with the same repeated end words and 1 section of 3 lines with 2 of those end words per line.
+The order of the end words in the last line of each 6-line section proceeds in reverse order compared to their appearance in the first section, and no end word ever occurs in the same position in any two 6-line sections.
+The sestina is somewhat like sudoku and is also French(ish) in origin.

 Even White Space Is a Poetic Device